GRIDS 2 and Municipal Comprehensive Review

 What has to happen for the City to adopt the "increased targets" or "ambitious density" in its planning.
 Can Council mandate use of these targets and require new developments to adhere to them.

-DaveinDundas asked over 3 years ago
+DaveinDundas asked almost 4 years ago

 The intensification target is not property specific, but rather a City-wide measure of development in the built-up area.
 There are areas of the City that are the focus of increased rates of intensification, such as the Downtown and within the Nodes and Corridors.
 Council will need to adopt an intensification target through this review process, and that may be one of the two scenarios mentioned in the question.
 Once an intensification target is known, the Planning Staff will incorporate the intensification target in the City’s Official Plan through revisions to policy areas.